 In select markets, the ES will be offered as an ES 250, powered by a new 2.5L 4-cylinder engine.
 This engine has an overall thermal efficiency of 38%.

 As for the hybrid variant, the ES 300h gets fourth-generation Hybrid Drive System.
-The system combines an Atkinson cycle 2.5-liter, 4-cylinder gasoline engine with an electric motor, delivering a combined 205 total system horsepower and according to the company, more than 40 mpg in combined driving.
+The system combines an Atkinson cycle 2.5-liter, 4-cylinder gasoline engine with an electric motor, delivering a combined 215 total system horsepower and according to the company, more than 44 mpg in combined driving.
+Transmission is an electronically controlled CVT or E-CVT for short.

 The nickel-hydrogen battery is smaller than before which allows it to be mounted underneath the back seat so it doesn’t infringe on the truck space.